JCoder121/AdCap/README.md

 # AdCap
 trying to replicate AdVenture Capitalist Unity game

-\tJust a fun little project from 2020 quarantine
+Just a fun little project from 2020 quarantine